 Editor’s Note: We have a simple goal: tap into the power of the global diabetes community to save lives.
 Visit coronavirusdiabetes.org to learn more about what you can do as a person with diabetes to keep yourself and others safe from COVID-19 until we’re all safe.

 For ongoing coverage of the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.

-If your child with diabetes is age 5 or above, you can now get them vaccinated against COVID-19!
-For what to expect, we checked in with pediatric endocrinologist and fellow person with diabetes Dr. Dan DeSalvo, who let us know that the COVID-19 vaccines should be safe and effective in youth with type 1 diabetes (T1D).
+If your child with diabetes is 6 months or older, you can now get them vaccinated against COVID-19!
+For what to expect, we checked in with pediatric endocrinologist and fellow person with diabetes Dr. Dan DeSalvo, who let us know that the COVID-19 vaccines should be safe and effective in youth with diabetes.
 “Getting the vaccine is not only key to personal health, but also a selfless act to achieve herd immunity and end the COVID-19 pandemic,” he added.